 In some cases, Capital One might target you with a prequalified credit card offer.
 Though less common than they used to be, credit card offers by mail still exist.
 If you are in the market for a Capital One card, make sure to scan the mailers you might typically throw away for any prequalified offers.

 Additionally, you can ask about prequalified Capital One card offers in-person at a Capital One branch.
-Just be sure to confirm that the request will only require a soft pull to your credit.
+Just be sure to confirm that the request will require only a soft pull to your credit.

 Boost your chances of getting approved

 If you don’t get prequalified for the Capital One card you want, it does not mean you won’t be approved.
 In many cases, you can still qualify for the card via a traditional application.
 But for those looking to protect their credit score from the effects of a hard pull in case of rejection, you might consider boosting your approval odds before you apply.
+Here’s how:

 Work on your score

-The first, and most important, thing you can do to boost your chances of getting a pre-qualified Capital One offer is work on improving your credit score.
+The first, and most important, thing you can do to boost your chances of getting a prequalified Capital One offer is work on improving your credit score.
 Do so by making all your payments on time and keeping your credit utilization ratio low.

 Keep information up-to-date